-In other words...
 You have the right to be alone with your spouse or a person who is important to you.

-It does not matter whether you are married or not, and it does not matter whether the other person is of the same sex as you or the opposite sex.
+It does not matter whether you are married or not, and it does not matter whether the other person is of the same or opposite sex.
 The long-term care home must have a place where you can meet in private and be intimate, if you wish.